 You will lie, sit, or stand so that the part of your body being examined is underneath the X-ray equipment.
 The technologist will position you.

 Certain parts of your body, such as your reproductive organs, may be shielded to protect them from radiation.

-You may be asked to hold your breath for 10 to 25 seconds at a time.
+You may be asked to hold your breath for a few seconds at a time.

 You may need to hold several positions so that more than one view may be taken.